-Our editorial independence means we set our own agenda and voice our own opinions.
-Guardian journalism is free from commercial and political bias and not influenced by billionaire owners or shareholders.
-This means we can give a voice to those less heard, explore where others turn away, and rigorously challenge those in power.
+We have upheld our editorial independence in the face of the disintegration of traditional media - with social platforms giving rise to misinformation, the seemingly unstoppable rise of big tech and independent voices being squashed by commercial ownership.
+The Guardian's independence means we can set our own agenda and voice our own opinions.
+Our journalism is free from commercial and political bias - never influenced by billionaire owners or shareholders.
+This makes us different.
+It means we can challenge the powerful without fear and give a voice to those less heard.